 Application : Applied Explanation on application of the practice : The Chairman of the Board Audit & Risk Management Committee, Y. Bhg.
 Dato' Zainal Abidin Putih, is a chartered accountant and the current chairman on a major bank.
 Ms Chua See Hua is a practicing lawyer specializing mainly in corporate finance matters.
 Mr Fong Seow Kee, is a chartered accountant and a venture capitalist.
 He was, until recently, also the chairman of the audit committee of another public listed company.
 Mr Antonio M. Cailao is a former senior banker with an international banking group and later headed the Philippines National Oil Company.
 Apart from their financial literacy, each member of the Board Audit & Risk Management Committee brings to the job, their ability to grasp and understand complex business and financial related issues that are considered by the Committee and the Board.
 They also have considerable experience dealing with management (in various other companies) and possess the necessary ability and independence to probe and seek clarifications on the financials as presented by management as well as progress made, and weaknesses detected in any financial or business matters or transactions moved by management.
 The Independent Directors are presented with the financials in considerable detail at all quarterly meetings.
 Much time is spent discussing questions on the financial and operations (and its impact on the financials) and action taken by management to address matters of concern.

 The Committee has also the ability to summon the presence of the internal and external auditors to provide independent advice whenever deemed necessary.
-The training attended by each Director in 2018 are as stated in the Company's Annual Report (in pages 61-62 therein).
-Explanation for : departure red to complete the columns below.
-Non-large companies are encouraged to complete the columns b elow.
-Measure : Timeframe :
+The training attended by each Director in 2019 are as stated in the Company's Annual Report (in pages 69-70 therein).
+It is to be noted that the newly appointed Independent Director, Y.Bhg.
+Dato' Noorizah Hj Abdul Hamid is an accounting and finance graduate and a former Managing Director of a major infrastructure Engineering company.
+Dato' Noorizah is also expected to be appointed

+to the Audit Committee in 2020.

+Explanation for : departure

+Large companies are rea encouraged to complete th quired to complete the columns below.
+Non-large companies are le columns below.

+Measure :

+Timeframe :